This is the application submitted to Google for GSOC 2010:

 - What other question(s) should we have asked you?

 1. The first thing is to plan properly to minimize the risk by conducting a thorough process to pick the candidate and project.
-This is why the application template above is quite detailed.

 2. It is very important to have regular follow-ups.
 Code produced in the context of the GSOC project will become an integral part of TikiWiki code (not an optional 3rd party add-on), and thus, the broader community will be involved in setting the requirements, testing, bugfixing, documentation and translation.